EmoNet-Voice: A Fine-Grained, Expert-Verified Benchmark for Speech Emotion Detection: The Suite: Dataset Construction

 Table \ref{tab:audio_emotion_human_annotator_counts} summarizes our annotation procedure.
 Ensuring the quality and reliability of the emotion annotations was a central priority in constructing the \emonetbenchmark.
 We recruited a team of six human experts with at least a Bachelor’s degree in Psychology to serve as benchmark annotators, thereby guaranteeing familiarity with emotional theory and terminology.
 In total, 33,605 single‐emotion labels across 12,600 unique audio samples were contributed — some samples ultimately received more than three annotations.
 Each audio clip was first labeled independently by two experts who were presented with the audio alongside one specific target emotion category from our taxonomy in addition to a three-point scale: 0 indicating the emotion was not perceived, 1 indicating it was mildly present at low intensity, and 2 indicating it was intensely present and clearly perceptible.
 If both human experts agreed that the emotion was present (either “weakly present” or “strongly present”), the clip was sent to a third expert for confirmation.
 Additionally, we randomly selected a subset of clips to receive a third or even a fourth annotation regardless of whether the first two annotators agreed.
 To reduce potential gender biases in emotional perception, each group assigned per snippet was balanced in gender composition.
 Importantly, annotators performed their assessments independently and were blinded to the ratings of others.

 Figure~\ref{fig:annotator_agreement_detailed_human} illustrates inter-annotator agreement patterns across emotion categories, showing the distribution of full agreement, partial agreement, and disagreement for each emotion-audio pair.
 The numbers alongside each bar indicate total instances and rating distributions across multiple annotators.
 The analysis reveals clear consensus patterns: emotions like \textit{concentration} and \textit{bitterness} achieve strong expert agreement, while others such as \textit{numbness} and \textit{awe} show notable disagreement even among psychology professionals.
 The overall inter-rater reliability measured by Cronbach's $\alpha$ is 0.14 (95\% CI [0.12, 0.15]), with per-emotion values detailed in Appendix Table~\ref{tab:inter_rater_human_agreement}.
 While this low $\alpha$ might initially suggest poor reliability, it actually reflects the inherent complexity of fine-grained emotion perception rather than annotation deficiencies.
 Unlike simpler emotion taxonomies, our 40-category framework captures subtle distinctions that legitimately evoke different interpretations among experts.
+This is consistent with prior work showing low agreement for fine-grained intensity annotations~\citep{kajiwara2021wrime,stappen2021muse}.
+Critically, we observe that emotions with higher $\alpha$ correspond to higher model performance (Table~\ref{tab:model_results_by_emotion}), suggesting annotation ambiguity bounds model performance rather than indicating poor data quality.
 These patterns demonstrate that while human agreement is robust for many emotions, certain categories naturally elicit diverse interpretations—underscoring the nuanced nature of affective expression in speech.
 Rather than indicating weak annotation quality, this variability highlights \emonet's sensitivity to the inherent complexity of emotional perception.
 Our annotations thus capture both the challenges and opportunities in modeling authentic emotional diversity at scale.